 What a warning to all of us.
 What an example of the danger that accompanies the lust for money.
 A man who could have been greatly used by God to preach truth to a pagan nation, allowed his love of money to destroy his life and tarnish his reputation, and yet the spiritual sensitivity of a little dumb donkey was greater than his master.
 Indeed, the little animal was not only used by God to show Balaam the destructive nature of covetousness and greed, but is remembered - to this day - as the one in this passage with the greater spiritual awareness.

-Heavenly Father, thank You for the insights we gain from the story of Balaam and his little donkey.
-Thank You for showing us how destructive a love of money and a lust for wealth can be... blinding us to the truth and impeding our spiritual discernment and understanding.
-Keep me from any lustful thoughts and give me spiritual discernment and the wisdom to recognise if I am becoming embroiled in anything that may endanger my soul.
-Open my eyes to see You and my ears to hear Your call, and lead me in the path of righteousness for His name's sake, AMEN.
+Heavenly Father, thank You for the insights from the story of Balaam and his little donkey.
+Thank You for showing me how destructive a love of money and a lust for wealth can be, blinding people to the truth and impeding spiritual discernment and understanding.
+Keep me from any lustful thoughts, and give me spiritual discernment and the wisdom to recognise if I am becoming embroiled in anything that may endanger my soul.
+Open my eyes to see You, my ears to hear Your call, and lead me in the path of righteousness, for Your name’s sake.
+In Jesus' name, AMEN.